Aliases for TAF1B Gene

 Previous GeneCards Identifiers for TAF1B Gene

 Initiation of transcription by RNA polymerase I requires the formation of a complex composed of the TATA-binding protein (TBP) and three TBP-associated factors (TAFs) specific for RNA polymerase I. This complex, known as SL1, binds to the core promoter of ribosomal RNA genes to position the polymerase properly and acts as a channel for regulatory signals.
-This gene encodes one of the SL1-specific TAFs. [provided by RefSeq, Jul 2008]
+This gene encodes one of the SL1-specific TAFs.
+Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for TAF1B Gene

-TAF1B (TATA Box Binding Protein (TBP)-Associated Factor, RNA Polymerase I, B, 63kDa) is a Protein Coding gene.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and GPCR Pathway.
+TAF1B (TATA-Box Binding Protein Associated Factor, RNA Polymerase I Subunit B) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase I CORE element sequence-specific DNA binding.

 UniProtKB/Swiss-Prot for TAF1B Gene

 Component of RNA polymerase I core factor complex that acts as a GTF2B/TFIIB-like factor and plays a key role in multiple steps during trancription initiation such as preinitiation complex (PIC) assembly and postpolymerase recruitment events in polymerase I (Pol I) transcription.
 Binds rDNA promoters and plays a role in Pol I recruitment as a component of the SL1/TIF-IB complex and, possibly, directly through its interaction with RRN3.